SarangMohrir/ToDoList-App/README.md

     - Event listeners handle adding tasks, rendering the task list, and deleting tasks.
     - Tasks are stored in an array and rendered dynamically.

-## Contributing

-Feel free to fork this project and make improvements or suggest changes.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your fork and create a pull request.